KaumudiMendis/ETL-Project/README.md

-Data were imported and formatted using Pandas and Python and following libraries.
+Data were imported and formatted using Python Pandas and SQL Alchemy libraries.

-Cleared the data with Drop,Merge,Join process.
+Cleared the data with Drop, Merge, Join process.

 Final two csv used for transformation are ratings.csv and sales.csv.